jrroosevelt/VS2PCG/VS2PCG_glossary.md

  This character can't be wounded.

 # Infected
-If a character is **Infected**, it gains a -1/-1 counter at the end of each of its owner's turns.
+If a character is **Infected**, it gains a -1/-1 counter at the end of each turn for the owner of the character that caused the infection.
+So if you control Flukeman, for example, and he infects a character, that character gains counters at the end of YOUR turn.

 # Infinity
 If a card with Infinity would get put into a KO pile from anywhere, you may shuffle it into its owner's deck instead.
 [July 2019 Rules Update](https://drive.google.com/file/d/1y95RZDM2Ualcn__Z87UTj9kvFgiXk73N/view?fbclid=IwAR2fMgAc9SM3uLepVY2dO1MWQzSHJoBztx7gD9VR3IhbogRIIPBe8upAotw)